Applied Humanities Boot Camp | May 20-24, 2019

-The Applied Humanities Boot Camp is designed to provide practical advice, intensive training, hands-on experience, and professional networking opportunities to up to 12 humanities and social sciences graduate students seeking to add a public humanities component to their CV.
+The Applied Humanities Boot Camp is designed to provide practical advice, intensive training, hands-on experience, and professional networking opportunities to up to 12 humanities, arts, and social science graduate students seeking to add a public humanities component to their CV.
 This professional development opportunity is open to individuals considering the pursuit of careers outside the professoriate as well as to those seeking academic tenure track positions.

 - Keynote addresses on the role and value of public humanities in contemporary life

-- Presentations by veteran practitioners covering such topics as budgeting, marketing and promotion, programming, partnership development, fundraising and grant-seeking, community relations, and management
+- Presentations by veteran practitioners covering such topics as business basics, budgeting, marketing and promotion, programming, partnership development, fundraising and grant-seeking, community relations, and management

 - Workshop sessions in which participants will conceive and develop a comprehensive mock plan for executing a themed month-long series of public humanities events at the Hall Center